MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 #### Can I block users in my organization from signing up for an AI Builder trial?

 Any individual can try out the features of AI Builder for 30 days and incur no costs to your company.
 This option is available to any user in a tenant and can't be disabled by an admin.
+Note that once some AI credits is purchased by your company (either purchasing Add On or included in some licenses), then trial are not proposed to users any more.

 #### What can I do with the 5,000 AI credits included in the per user plan with attended RPA?